vilounos/UltraTabletDriver/README.md

 - Prediction: Predicts where you most likely want to move your cursor (might add snaps, configruable)
 - Smoothing: Makes your cursor move smoother (It increases latency when higher smoothing, configurable)
 - Jitter reducer (If the movement is below a given threshold it will prevent the cursor from moving. configurable)
+- Advanced logging/monitoring system
 - Custom tablet area (size, location, rotation)
 - Monitor switching
-- Simple GUI
+- Simple GUI (still some visual bugs)

 ## Current known issues:
 - The Height and Width are not swapping when rotating the area
+- GUI blinking

 ## Supported tablets:
-- Wacom CTL-672 (One By Wacom Medium) - the only tested and 100% working tablet
+- Wacom CTL-672 (One By Wacom Medium) - tested
-- Wacom CTL-472 (One By Wacom Small)
+- Wacom CTL-472 (One By Wacom Small) - tested
-- XP Pen Star G640
+- XP Pen Star G640 - not tested but should work

 ## Minimum requirements:
 - CPU with at least 4 threads recommended - The driver is CPU based + uses multithreadning